-The division of land by will, or by inheritance under the statute of descent and distribution, conveyed by deed, shall be exempt from the provisions of the land use regulations.
-The conveyance of land by one family member to another family member, either by gift or transfer, shall be exempt from the provisions of the land use regulations.
+The division of land by will, or by inheritance under the statute of descent and distribution, conveyed by deed, shall be exempt from the provisions of the land use regulations, except as noted below.
+The conveyance of land by one family member to another family member, either by gift or transfer, shall be exempt from the provisions of the land use regulations, except as noted below.
 Exemption of conveyance from family member to family member shall be limited to immediate family members defined as follows: Mother, father, spouse, children, grandchildren, brothers and sisters.